Shotiko11/figmatutor/figma.md

 ##  2) Figma Part 2
 ###### 2) How To Create My Own Brief
-a) we can just import any figma file inside figma.com and its super easy, with double click i will continue designing
+A) we can just import any figma file inside figma.com and its super easy, with double click i will continue designing

 ##  3) Figma Part 3
-###### 3) How To Create My Own Brief

-a)
+###### 3) What is Lo Fi vs Hi Fi

+A) Lo Fi is created easily just a bones and done in minutes, but Hi Fi is work for 3 hours or more, and it is exactly what design web wants!

+##  3) Figma Part 3
+###### 3) What is Lo Fi vs Hi Fi
+A)